augustluhrs/meatmingle/README.md

 - though in our world procreation is often not the byproduct or even goal of sex, for the gennies, their sex always results in a new genny joining the party.
 - (explanation of stats)
 - (showing a genny getting too dry and withering away)
+- showing bounce of bounds (i've always said my sex life was like the game where you watch the DVD logo bounce around but it never quite hits the right spot)
+- karaoke queue
+  - chose these colors totally randomly

 ## Instructions